 1. Cold therapy

-When you strain a muscle, the fibers in the tissue are damaged.
+When you strain a muscle, even with a mild strain, the fibers in the tissue are damaged.
 This may cause immediate pain, inflammation in the muscle tissue, and swelling in the affected area.
 You can help combat these symptoms by applying cold to the injury, ideally as quickly as possible after it occurs.2,3 Continue applying cold several times a day for 20-30 minutes at a time.
 Some of the methods you can use are:

 In most cases, an ice pack is the most readily available solution immediately after an injury.
 However, using a cold therapy system for the duration of your recovery may help with your recovery process because a cold therapy system applies continuous, uniform cold to help treat both pain and inflammation.2